top of page

 Early on, we discovered that microorganisms from the ocean use air and greenhouse gas to make a material every day called PHB:

-a meltable energy storage material that can be used to replace things like plastic and leather.
+a meltable energy storage material that can be molded into shapes, fibers, and sheet.

 The problem was: the technology did not yet exist to make this process viable on land.